Emergency procedures that should be followed in the case of fire, accident or other emergency.

 In the event of a fire or other serious incident requiring the attendance of the Fire and Rescue Service:

 - State your name, location and telephone number.
-Supply the University Security Service with any details of the location and the nature of the emergency which they may request.
+Supply the University Security Service with any details of the location and the nature of the emergency.

 - Wait for confirmation that your message has been understood.